mtiezzi/mtiezzi.github.io/_pages/about.md

 News
 ====
+- **[April 2021]**  ["Deep Constraint-based Propagation in Graph Neural Networks"](https://mtiezzi.github.io/publication/2021-04-15-lpgnn-TPAMI) has been published in IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)!
+Have a look at the blog post!

 - **[March 2021]** I have successfully defended my PhD thesis entitled  ["Local Propagation in Neural Network Learning by Architectural Constraints"](https://mtiezzi.github.io//posts/2021/04/thesis/)!
 Have a look at the blog post!

 - **[December 2020]** Have a look at the slides of the talk ["An overview of Graph Neural Networks up to Lagrangian Propagation GNNs"](https://mtiezzi.github.io/talks/2020-12-04-maasai) that I gave at the Maasai institute!